 In 2006, Abigail Spanberger became an officer in the Central Intelligence Agency (CIA).

-In the 2016 presidential election, Trump won 50% of the vote to Hillary Clinton's 44% in Spanberger's future congressional district.
+In the 2016 presidential election, Donald Trump won 50% of the vote to Hillary Clinton's 44% in Spanberger's future congressional district.

-In July 2017, Abigail Spanberger announced her candidacy for the United States House of Representatives in Virginia's 7th congressional district in the 2018 election against incumbent Republican Dave Brat.
+In July 2017, Abigail Spanberger announced her candidacy for the United States House of Representatives in Virginia's 7th congressional district for the 2018 election.

-In 2017, Spanberger criticized the 2017 Tax Cuts and Jobs Act supported by President Donald Trump, arguing that its permanent tax cuts for corporations would increase the national debt.
+Although she was not a member of Congress when it passed, Spanberger criticized the 2017 Tax Cuts and Jobs Act supported by President Donald Trump, arguing that its permanent tax cuts for corporations would increase the national debt.

-In 2017, Virginia governor Terry McAuliffe appointed Abigail Spanberger to the Virginia Fair Housing Board.
+In 2017, Virginia Governor Terry McAuliffe appointed Abigail Spanberger to the Virginia Fair Housing Board.

-In 2019, during the election for Speaker of the United States House of Representatives, Spanberger voted for Representative Cheri Bustos, an Illinois Democrat, rather than Nancy Pelosi.
+In 2019, during the election for Speaker of the House, Spanberger voted for Representative Cheri Bustos instead of Nancy Pelosi.

 In May 2020, Spanberger voted against the HEROES Act, a proposed $3 trillion stimulus package in response to the COVID-19 pandemic, stating that the bill went "far beyond" pandemic relief.